bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 4. The remaining lines are the most interesting, they show us the actual differences and the lines on which they occur.
     In particular,
     the `+` marker in the first column shows where we added a line.
+We also see a few lines either side of the changes, which are shown for context.

 After reviewing our change, it's time to commit it:

 ~~~
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "Add documentation to the sum_functions method in functions.py"
 $ git status
 ~~~
 {: .bash}